JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

   * Optional Sub-dictionary
   * Key - 'Occurrence'
-  * Value - The nth occurence of the object match.
+  * Value - The nth occurrence of the object match.
 Default is first occurrence

 ----------------------
 Command Line Interface
 ----------------------